stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 ## Overview

-In this first section we set the scene for the project:
+This first section sets the scene for the project:

 * What are we trying to achieve?